Temples in and around Trichy

 Theertham: Shiva theertham.

-This huge Nandhi belongs to the Rockfort Thayumanavar temple.
+Located in Nandhi Koil Street near Theppakulam/ Rockfort.
+There is a huge Nandhi in the middle of the street that belongs to the Rockfort Thayumanavar temple.
 Once upon a time the whole place was belonging to the temple.
 Now houses have come up in between and Nandhi is separated from the main temple.

 The Nandrudayan temple in Devadhanam in the East Boulevard Road boasts Aadhi Vinayaga as granite idol depicting Lord Ganesa with his original divine face without the usual elephantine head and the trunk.
 The four- feet tall Aadhi Vinayakar is installed in a separate shrine close to the sanctum sanctorum in the Nandrudayan Vinayakar Temple and the divine grace of the brilliantly sculptured granite idol is indeed captivating.